liefkeannabelle/maky/design/api-specification-new.md

 }
 ```

-***
+---

 ### POST /api/ChordLibrary/\_getKnownChords

-**Description:** Retrieves all known chords for a user with their mastery levels.
+**Description:** Retrieves all known chords for a user.

 **Authentication:** Requires a valid `sessionId`.
 The user is automatically extracted from the session.

 **Requirements:**

 *   The user associated with `sessionId` exists.

 **Effects:**

-* Returns the set of all `KnownChord` entries for the authenticated user, each containing a chord and its mastery level.
+*   Returns the set of all chords known by the user and their mastery levels.

 **Request Body:**